-Malaria is an infectious disease of tropical countries.
+Malaria is an infectious disease in tropical countries.
 It is spread by mosquitoes.
 It is manifested by fever along with chills and rigors.
 Unless it is diagnosed and treated promptly, it can be fatal.
 A single mosquito bite may be enough to cause the infection.

 Symptoms of malaria

 Features of malaria include high fever over 38C (100.4F) along with chills and sweating.
-There is intense muscle pain, headache, blurring of vision and dizziness.
+There is intense muscle pain, headache, blurring of vision, and dizziness.
 Some patients may develop diarrhea and vomiting as well.
 Symptoms develop within seven days after being bitten or may take between 10 to 15 days to appear.

-High risk areas for malaria
+High-risk areas for malaria

 Malaria is not seen commonly in the United Kingdom.
-In the United States around 1,500 cases of malaria are reported every year.
+In the United States, around 1,500 cases of malaria are reported every year.
 Worldwide around 3.3 billion people live in areas at risk of malaria transmission in 106 countries and territories.